evidentlyai/evidently/docs/book/get-started/tutorial-cloud.md

         ws.add_test_suite(project.id, test_suite)
 ```

-To visualize the results, add a new dashboard tab ("Data tests") and a couple of test-specific monitoring panels.
+To visualize the results, add a new dashboard tab ("Data tests") and a couple of Test-specific monitoring panels.
 One will display all column drift checks over time, and another will group the selected data quality checks (missing values, empty rows, columns, duplicates, constant columns).

 ```python
 project.dashboard.add_panel(